ministryofjustice/analytics-platform-control-panel/doc/running.md

 ### Local AWS profile setup (on first run only)
 This app needs to interact with multiple AWS accounts in order to support the users' needs.
-The AWS resources like IAM, s3 buckets are under our data account and will be managed by app through [boto3](https://boto3.amazonaws.com/v1/documentation/api/latest/index.html).
+The AWS resources like IAM, s3 buckets are under our dev account and will be managed by app through [boto3](https://boto3.amazonaws.com/v1/documentation/api/latest/index.html).
 In order to make sure the boto3 can obtain the right profile for local env.
 The following steps will show how to create it.

-Assume that the name of profile for our aws data account is ```admin-data```
+Assume that the name of profile for our aws dev account is ```admin-dev```

 #### Add the AWS credential into .aws/credentials
 it should look like below
 ```
-[admin-data]
+[admin-dev]
 aws_access_key_id = <your aws_access_key_id>
 aws_secret_access_key = <your aws_secret_access_key>